-In order to promote the detection of faint lines, prior to analysis of the mean spectrum of the joint mask hif findcont will now (new in PL2022) apply a boxcar pre-smoothing of this spectrum if the bandwidth for sensitivity (ν{sens}) set by the user is sufficiently wider than the channel width of the representative spw as to invoke the creation of a representative bandwidth cube.
-The smoothing kernel is nominally set to the nbin factor shown in the table on the hif makeimlist (cube repBW) stage, but is limited to be < nchan/13 in order to preserve some large-scale structure in the spectrum if the user has set $\nu{\rm sens}$ to be a large fraction of the spw bandwidth.
-Unfortunately, the expected linewidth set by the user does not propagate to the ASDM, therefore additional heuristics are needed to determine if any of the non-representative spws should not be similarly smoothed, as the user may have set $\nu{\rm sens}$ based on continuum rms rather than line rms.
-First, if strong line emission (peak SNR > 10) is present in the raw mean spectrum, then noin will be further limited to 2 channels on the 12m array and 3 channels on the 7m array.
-Second, if the spw bandwidth is less than $\nu{\rm sens}$, then nbin smoothing is disabled (meaning that no smoothing is done) on that spw.
+For older data, the heuristic introduced in PL2022 will be used instead: if the bandwidth for sensitivity ( $\nu{\rm sens}$ ) set by the user is sufficiently wider than the channel width of the representative spw as to invoke the creation of a representative bandwidth cube.
+The smoothing kernel is nominally set to the nbin factor shown in the table on the hif\makeimlist (cube\repBW) stage.
+Additional heuristics are then run to determine if any of the non-representative spws should not be similarly smoothed, as the user may have set $\nu{\rm sens}$ based on continuum rms rather than line rms.
+First, if strong line emission (peak SNR > 10) is present in the raw mean spectrum, then nbin will be further limited to 2 channels on the 12m array and 3 channels on the 7m array.
+Second, if the spw bandwidth is less than $\nu{\rm sens}$ , then nbin smoothing is disabled (meaning that no smoothing is done) on that spw.
 Third, because smoothing broad windows that lack line emission can lead to reduced continuum bandwidth selections (due to ripple structure in the spectral baseline), nbin smoothing is disabled if the spw being processed is wide (>650 MHz, i.e. 937.5 or 1875 MHz) and narrow spws (<215 MHz, i.e. 58 or 117 MHz) are also present in the MOUS.
 The latter combination also strongly suggests that the user is expecting to detect narrow lines as well as continuum, so invoking any smoothing in the wide windows could completely dilute any potential line emission in those windows.
-This logic will be improved in future cycles once the linewidth specified by the user is propagated to the SBSummary.xml file.
-For this Cycle, there will be some cases where line-free spws that trigger nbin smoothing will achieve less continuum bandwidth than prior pipeline releases would have found.